 My favorite way to explore Paris is by foot.
 My first solo trip to Paris was in 2010.
 I walked the city without a map, got lost, and enjoyed every minute.
 It is how I learned about Paris and all the hidden streets.
 The shoes you wear can make or break a trip.
 Blisters or uncomfortable shoes can slow you down.
 I also, prefer to look like a local instead of a tourist.
 These are the best shoes in Paris, all recommended and tested by me on a previous trip.

 For a budget-friendly option, I love the Madewell Low-Top Sneakers.
 They are the best white sneakers under $100; you can usually find them on sale.
 Sneakers are very trendy in Paris, and you will fit right in.
-I would leave the Nike running sneakers at home and go with a more modern sneaker for walking around Paris.
+I would leave the Nike running sneakers at home and use more modern sneakers for walking around Paris.
 Breaking in the Madewell shoes is a good idea before you leave town.
 They will mold to your feet well after a few wears.
 You will thank me later for this.
 Once you have them broken in, you will never want to take them off.
 They are great shoes and occasionally, you can find them on sale which makes it even better, and are under $100.

 Other favorite sneakers include these Jack sneakers from Sézane.

 It isn’t uncommon for me to walk 10 miles a day in Paris.
 I always find a reason to cross the Seine.
-It is so calming for me and a great place to watch the sunrise and sunset.
+It is so calming and a great place to watch the sunrise and sunset.

 I have had my fair share of uncomfortable shoes on the streets of Paris, and I feel I have learned my painful lesson.
 I have also been caught in the rain more times than I care to admit and, in the end, ruined a few pairs of shoes.